The North Speaks

 Inipi Sweat Lodge

 The Inipi or “Sweat Lodge” as they are most commonly called is a sacred ceremony that utilizes the four primary elemental powers of the universe, which is still used by Native Americans to this day.
-Sweat lodges exist within most every culture and serve many purposes, but among the Native Americans, the Inipi is a place of spirit where one goes to cleanse the physical, mental, emotional, and spiritual body, and to pray.
+Sweat lodges exist within almost every culture and serve many purposes, but among the Native Americans, the Inipi is a place of spirit where one goes to cleanse the physical, mental, emotional, and spiritual body, and to pray.

 Everything from the construction of what is known as the Stone People’s lodge to the actual Inipi ceremony has a spiritual significance and is according to a specific ritual.
-The dome structure representing the womb of Mother Earth is made from fresh cut saplings laid in a circle that are bent over to the center and tied together to form a half sphere.
+The dome structure representing the womb of Mother Earth is made from fresh-cut saplings laid in a circle that is bent over to the center and tied together to form a half sphere.
 When in use, the lodge is usually covered with canvas tarps or blankets with hides used in the past.
-A circular pit in the center represents the Great Mystery’s power, and signifies the center of everything.
+A circular pit in the center represents the Great Mystery’s power and signifies the center of everything.
 Outside the lodge in a larger fire pit, a Fire Keeper tends the sacred Stone People until their color is red.
 The Fire is considered to be the first medicine man and represents life.
 Whatever goes into the Fire goes into the lodge and into each person.
 The Fire Keeper assists the medicine person by making the Fire and preparing the Stone People for the Inipi Ceremony.

 Many years ago, I was given the honor of having a traditional Inipi lodge built here at Frog Hollow for the first medicine man that came, and another gift soon followed.
 As men and women have a different kind of power, most traditionalists believe it is best to avoid mixing the energies and have separate lodges for both.
 It is also believed a greater power is derived from repeating ceremonies in the exact same way they have always been done, as repetition creates the sacred space – a portal, which the ancient spirits remember and use for their return.
-Therefore, this traditional medicine man would not physically be in the lodge with any women, but gave his permission to a man he had been working with from our culture to train me to lead a traditional woman’s lodge.
+Therefore, this traditional medicine man would not physically be in the lodge with any women but gave his permission to a man he had been working with from our culture to train me to lead a traditional woman’s lodge.
 I would go through four separate lodges known as “doors” and then would lead my first Inipi ceremony on the fifth door.

 At first, the prospect of being able to lead others through some major spiritual healing in the lodge had me very excited, and the first door was passed through easily.
 However, I went through the second door and was given a teaching with such profound impact that ultimately served to alter my course.
 Throughout the years, the Spirit that delivered this teaching has come through many times asking me to reveal the message received.
 Therefore, my hopes are to help all that feel inclined to build, lead or participate in any kind of sweat lodge to have a greater understanding for what it is they are actually doing, and to be very clear as to why they are undertaking this passage, especially with so much misuse currently taking place within our culture.
 It is also out of great respect for an ancient culture’s ways that I share the message received.
 And so…